matrix-org/synapse/UPGRADE.rst

 reset flow now uses endpoints under this prefix, **you must update your reverse proxy configurations for user password reset to work**.

+Additionally, note that the `Synapse worker documentation
+<https://github.com/matrix-org/synapse/blob/develop/docs/workers.md>`_ has been updated to
+ state that the ``/_synapse/client/password_reset/email/submit_token`` endpoint can be handled by all workers.
+If you make use of Synapse's worker feature, please update your reverse proxy configuration to reflect this change.

 Upgrading to v1.18.0
 ====================